Rumbula massacre: Planning the massacre

 To fulfill Himmler's order to clear out the Ghetto, Jeckeln would need to kill 12,000 people per day.
 At that time of year, there were only about eight hours of day and twilight, so, the last column of victims would have to leave the Riga ghetto no later than 12:00 noon.
 Guards would be posted on both sides along the entire 10 kilometer column route.
 The whole process required about 1,700 personnel to carry it out.

 Jeckeln's construction specialist, Ernst Hemicker, who later claimed he was shocked when he learned in advance of the number of people to be murdered, nevertheless made no objection at the time and proceeded to supervise the digging of six murder pits, sufficient to bury 25,000 people.
 The actual excavation of the pits was done by 200 or 300 Russian prisoners of war.
 The pits themselves were purpose-designed: they were excavated in levels, like an inverted pyramid, with the broader levels towards the top, and a ramp down to the different levels to allow the victims to be literally marched into their own graves.
 It took about three days to finish the pits which were complete by November 23, 1941.

 The actual shooting was done by 10 or 12 men of Jeckeln's bodyguard, including Endl, Lueschen, and Wedekind, all experienced murderers.
 Much later, Jeckeln's driver, Johannes Zingler, claimed in testimony that Jeckeln had forced him to join in as a killer by making threats to harm Zingler's family.
-In similar massacres in Russia and the Ukraine, however, there were many accounts contrary to Zingler's, to the effect that participation was voluntary, and even sometimes sought after, and that those who refused to take part in shootings suffered no adverse consequences.
+In similar massacres in Russia and Ukraine, however, there were many accounts contrary to Zingler's, to the effect that participation was voluntary, and even sometimes sought after, and that those who refused to take part in shootings suffered no adverse consequences.
 In particular, Erwin Schulz, head of Einsatzkommando 5, refused to participate in Babi Yar, another Jeckeln atrocity, and at his own request was transferred back to his pre-war position in Berlin with no loss of professional standing.

 Jeckeln had no Latvians carrying out shootings.
 Jeckeln considered the shooting of the victims in the pits to be a deed of marksmanship, and he wanted to prove Germans were inherently more accurate shooters than Latvians.
 Jeckeln also didn't trust other agencies, even Nazi ones, to carry out his wishes.
 Although the SD and the Order Police were involved, Jeckeln assigned his own squad to supervise every aspect of the operation.